Ein Gedi (archaeological site)

 Ein Gedi (עין גדי) was an ancient settlement located in the Judaean Desert, along the western shore of the Dead Sea.
 In antiquity, it was an important Jewish settlement.
 The remains of the settlement are part of an archaeological park situated in southern Israel.

 Ein Gedi is frequently mentioned in the Bible, in the works of Josephus, in rabbinic literature, and in early Christian sources.
 The site was inhabited during different periods, and the earliest activity dates to the Chalcolithic period.
-The ruins, including a 6th-century synagogue, testify to a continuous Jewish settlement in the area between the 5th century BCE to the 7th century CE.
+The ruins, including a 6th-century synagogue, testify to a continuous Jewish settlement in the area between the 5th century BCE to the 7th century CE.The site was excavated in the 20th century.

 Adjacent to the archaeological park is the Ein Gedi Nature Reserve, a national park known for its oasis, waterfalls, and walking trails.
 To the south lies modern Ein Gedi, a kibbutz (collective community) established in 1954.
-The site was excavated in the 20th century.